dotnet/Nerdbank.GitVersioning/doc/pathFilters.md

 ## Problem

-Some repositories may contain more than project.
+Some repositories may contain more than one project.
 This is sometimes referred to as a _mono repo_ (as opposed to having a repo for each project - _many repo_).
 Imagine a repository structured as:

 - /
   - Foo/